Runik-3/core/README.md

 ## Limitations

-Runik is in early development and currently **only supports Kobo e-readers**.
-Kindle support is in the works and coming in a future update.
-In the meantime, if you are a tinkerer, you can use the [Runik Builder](https://github.com/Runik-3/builder) tool to generate dictionaries and use one of the many other tools out there to convert it for use with Kindle devices.
+Runik is in early development and is bound to contain bugs.
+Feel free to report any [issues](https://github.com/Runik-3/core/issues) you encounter.

-Runik is designed to work on wikis built with [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki).
-There is a decent amount of variablility in the way wikis can be configured and runik is not guaranteed to work with all wikis.
-Runik was mostly tested against Fandom wikis which are generally pretty consistent and *should* work best.
+Runik is designed to work with [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) sites.
+There is variablility in the way wikis can be configured or the way articles are written -- runik is not guaranteed to work with all of them.
+I mostly tested against Fandom wikis which are pretty consistent and *should* be well supported.

+If Runik does not yet support your device -- and you are comfortable tinkering -- you can use the [Runik Builder](https://github.com/Runik-3/builder) cli tool to generate dictionaries and use one of the many other tools out there to convert it for use with your device.

+## FAQs

+>Why are Kobo dictionaries prefixed with dicthtml-[r]?

+Kobo expects dictionaries to be in the following format `dicthtml-<language-code>`, automatically detecting dicthtml-es as a spanish language dictionary and displaying it as Espanol.
+Without the dicthtml prefix, kobos don't know to treat this file as a dictionary, and if we tried to put the dictionary name alone after the prefix (eg. `dicthtml-gameofthrones`), the kobo treats the first two letters "ga" as a language code, interpreting this as a gaelic dictionary.
+So instead, we use characters that cannot be mistaken for a language code before the name of the dictionary, "[r]".
+It's not a perfect solution and I'm working on a solution to get more user-friendly kobo dictionary names.

 ## Runik is made with